 - a.
 You might have to gently twist the heat sink and fan assembly to free it from the microprocessor. - b.
 Do not touch the thermal grease while handling the heat sink and fan assembly. - 8.
-Position the two new heat sink and fan assemblies in a way that the fans are toward the rear of the computer.
-Align the four screws on each heat sink and fan assembly with the holes on the system board.
+Position the new heat sink and fan assembly on the system board so that the four screws are aligned with the holes on the system board.